talm95/AIIntoMushrooms/README.md

 # AIIntoMushrooms

-The main file for this project is mushroom_labeling. running it will perform all desired methods and plot all relevant graphs the desired functionalities can be configured in the start of the script under the comment: "desired functionalities" (for example - running supervised learining/clustering) possoble funcionalities: should_reduce_features - if True, uses PCA to reduce the number of dimentions to the size specified in "number_of_features" should_use_clustering - if True, running the clustering models and plots the relevant results should_use_supervised_learning - if True, running the supervised learning models and plots the relevant results
+The main file for this project is mushroom_labeling. *Enter* running it will perform all desired methods and plot all relevant graphs *Enter* the desired functionalities can be configured in the start of the script under the comment: "desired functionalities" (for example - running supervised learining/clustering)*Enter** possoble funcionalities:**Enter** should_reduce_features - if True, uses PCA to reduce the number of dimentions to the size specified in "number_of_features" should_use_clustering - if True, running the clustering models and plots the relevant results should_use_supervised_learning - if True, running the supervised learning models and plots the relevant results